Auriium/AUtils/readme.md

 # Usage
 Shade and relocate AUtils, then

-`new AUtils(your main class)` on startup.
+`AUtils.newUtil().using(your plugin)` on startup.
 You don't need to cache it if you shaded and relocated.

 Congrats!
 You can now make static calls to every single method!